- The Demand for Dignity and the Politics of Resentment

 - Year of the edition: 2020

-- Original language: Identity: The Demand for Dignity and the Politics of Resentment
+- Original title: Identity: The Demand for Dignity and the Politics of Resentment

 - Original language: English